 Our expert estate agent Stephen specifically likes the newly fitted bath, explaining how "a new bath kitted out with mixer taps is more sought after than one with individual taps".
 It’s always important to consider the value of the fixtures and fittings inside a bathroom if you’re ever looking to buy or sell.

 If you’re looking to renovate your bathroom, Linda Barker says that "inexpensive tiles laid in a brickwork pattern look superb along a modern streamlined bath", as seen in this transformation.
 It’s then easy to inject small hints of colour, like the pale blue paint we can see here, which stop the bathroom looking too clinical.

 Are you looking to update your bathroom?
 Mira Showers are here to provide advice on top quality fixtures and fittings.
-Our supply and fit service can also help you replace your existing shower, regardless of the brand.
+Our shower replacement service can also help you replace your existing shower, regardless of the brand.